tdelhomme/VCF-tips-tricks/README.md

 [Here](https://github.com/tdelhomme/VCF-tips-tricks/blob/master/plots/substitutions_proportion_by_AF.png) is an example of output.

+### 2. Tips for strelka2 VCFs analyzes

-## Piece of codes to analyse annotated VCF files (with annovar to keep only positive samples)
+## Piece of code to analyze annotated VCF files (with annovar to keep only positive samples)

 Arguments are the same than previously described.